datapointchris/markdown-toc.nvim/README.md

   },

   -- Table or boolean.
 Set to true to use these defaults, set to false to disable completely.
-  -- Fences are needed for the update/remove commands; otherwise you can visually -- select a range and run :Mtoc update. fences = {
+  -- Fences are needed for the update/remove commands; otherwise you must update manually fences = {
     enabled = true,
-    -- These texts are wrapped within "<!-- % -->"
+    -- These texts are wrapped within "<!-- % -->", and often affixed with a label -- identifying the ToC if it's a partial one
+    -- Both options can be a list of strings supporting older tags -- Then, the first one is considered the main active tag start_text = "mtoc-start",
+    -- or, to support an old one too set:
-    start_text = "mtoc-start",
+    -- start_text = {"mtoc-start", "old-mtoc-start"}
     end_text   = "mtoc-end",
   },